Paris school tour

 The park is one of the largest in the city and a visit to the Discovery rooms allow hands-on experiments to create an inspiring combination of entertainment and education.

 Closed Mondays. www.cite-sciences.fr

 Stade de France

-Take a guided visit of Europe's 8th largest football stadium that has a capacity for 80,000 people.
+Take a guided visit of Europe's eighth largest football stadium that has a capacity for 80,000 people.
 On the 12th July 1998 France won the Football World Cup trophy at this very stadium against the Brazilian National team, 3-0.
-The Stade de France is the only stadium in the world to have hosted both a Rugby World Cup and a Football World Cup, so go and find out other facts, myths and legends of this sporting arena.
+The Stade de France is the only stadium in the world to have hosted both a Rugby World Cup and a Football World Cup, so go and find out other facts, myths and legends of this great sporting arena.

 Bateaux Mouche River Trip

 Take a scenic trip down the River Seine to get an overall feel for Paris.
 One trip not to be missed as the price is included in your overall tour price!

 Disneyland Resort Paris

 Within easy reach of Paris, the Parc Asterix provides student groups with brilliant day trips from April through to October each year.
 There are over fifty rides and attractions, live entertainment, arts and special effects, so you're sure to remain well-entertained! www.parcasterix.com